ealgis/generic-csv-loader/README.md

 ## 2. Load the relevant geographic areas

-Next up you'll need to load in the spatial data that will provide the link between your CSV and seeing your data on the map.
+Next up you'll need to load in the spatial data that will provide the link between your CSV and seeing your data on a map.

 This will be the same data that you've already got loaded in your EALGIS install, but for the purposes of this loader we also need a copy in the loader's database.
 (For Census data, it's found in schemas like `aus_census_2016_shapes`.)

+### Getting spatial data

-If you're working with Census data, you can simply download the relevant `ASGS Geometry` PostgreSQL dump files linked to from our [postgresql_dumps](https://github.com/ealgis/postgresql_dumps) repo.
+If you're working with data using ABS geographic areas or electoral boundaries, then you can simply download the relevant PostgreSQL dump files from our [postgresql_dumps](https://github.com/ealgis/postgresql_dumps) repo.

-If you're working with Australian Electorates data, check out our [Australian Electorates](https://github.com/ealgis/australian-electorates) repo.
+**Tip:** If you'd like to run the data loaders yourself the postgresql_dumps repo has links to our collection of data loaders.

+#### Your own custom data

 If you're working with your own custom data, then you'll need to use `pg_dump` to dump out your spatial data schema.

+### Loading spatial data

 Wherever you got your data from, drop the `.dump` somewhere in this repo and run: